mttk/mttk.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fourth year PhD student in NLP at the [Text Analysis and Knowledge Engineering Lab](http://takelab.fer.hr/) at the University of Zagreb, supervised by [Jan Šnajder](http://www.zemris.fer.hr/~jan/).
+I'm a fifth year PhD student in NLP at the [Text Analysis and Knowledge Engineering Lab](http://takelab.fer.hr/) at the University of Zagreb, supervised by [Jan Šnajder](http://www.zemris.fer.hr/~jan/).

-My interests lie in the intersection of sparsity and interpretability.
-I'm motivated by work of Arora et al (1.) which demonstrates that a set of core meaning representations (linguistic atoms) can be learned from an embedding matrix.
-Through sharing of these representations, models can become interpretable among other benefits.
-I'm interested in making the learning process online and apt for modern NLP systems.
-Apart from that, I'm interested in interpretability of modern NLP models and to which extent is a model being interepretable a valid bias in model selection.

-I'm also very interested in traffic flow optimization.

-1. Arora, Sanjeev, et al. "Linear algebraic structure of word senses, with applications to polysemy."
-Transactions of the Association of Computational Linguistics 6 (2018): 483-495.
+I'm interested in controllability of NLP models.
+The path to controllability leads through sparse and interpretable models where I've done most work so far.
+I dislike the current one (sub)word - one vector paradigm and believe the way forward is through shared word representations.